shanybar/event_entity_coref_ecb_plus/README.txt

 python src/features/build_features.py --config_path build_features_config.json --output_path data/processed/...

     Parameters:
-        config_path - a path to a JSON file holds the feature extraction configuration (build_features_config.json) output_path - a path to the output directory
+        config_path - a path to a JSON file holds the feature extraction configuration (build_features_config.json).
+                        An explanation about this configuration file is provided in config_files_readme.txt. output_path - a path to the output directory

     Output:
-        The script saves 3 pickle files, each contains a Corpus object representing the split.
+        The script saves 3 pickle files, each contains a Corpus object representing the split, and can be used for running the train_model.py and the test_model.py scripts.

     Notes:
-        Requires the output file/files of SwiRL SRL system or a JSON file
+        Requires the output file/files of SwiRL SRL system

 3) Train cross-document event and entity coreference models:
 ------------------------------------------------------------